hirock0/hirock0/README.md

 - 🌱 I’m currently learning **Next.js, TypeScript**
 - 💻 I’m working on **a real time chat messenger**
 - 📖 I’m exploring **AI in web development**
-- 🎯 My goal is to **become a full-stack developer and contribute to get a job.**
+- 🎯 My goal is to **become a full-stack developer and to get a job.**
 - 📫 Reach me at **hirockdutta0@gmail.com**

 ---